 We enter into forward foreign exchange contracts to mitigate the risk of changes in foreign exchange rates on forecasted transactions denominated in foreign currencies.
 The Company also enters into interest rate swaps to mitigate interest rate risk on the Company's variable rate debt.
 Certain of these transactions meet the criteria for hedge accounting as cash flow hedges under accounting standards codification.
 Changes in the fair values of these hedges are deferred and recorded as a component of accumulated other comprehensive income (loss), net of tax, until the hedged transactions occur and are then recognized in the consolidated statements of income in the same line item as the item being hedged.
 The Company measures the effectiveness of these hedges at the time of inception, as well as on an ongoing basis.
-If any portion of the hedges is deemed ineffective, the respective portion is recorded in the consolidated statement of income in other income (expense).
+If any portion of the hedges is deemed ineffective, the respective portion is recorded in accumulated other comprehensive income of the hedged transaction and at that time, the gains or losses are recognized in the consolidated statement of income in other income (expense).
 For derivative contracts that are not designated as cash flow hedges, at maturity changes in the fair value, if any, are recognized in the same line item as the underlying exposure being hedged in the statements of income.
 We value our derivatives based on market observable inputs including both forward and spot prices for currencies.
 Any significant change in the forward or spot prices for currencies would have a significant impact on the value of our derivatives.